ivlachos/agamemnon/README.md

 If you want to display what would be done but not actually execute AGAMEMNON, Snakemake gives the option **--dryrun** which prints a summary of the DAG of jobs (without really executing any job).
 This is useful in cases where a user has a large number of samples to analyse and wants to be sure that everything is set up properly.</br>

+After the execution of AGAMEMNON is finished, the results folder will contain the "../final/all" directory with a tab-delimited results file for every sample analysed, containing the microbial abundances together with their full lineage.
+The results folder will also contain a folder for every sample, containing log files and if the value of "CLEAR_ALL" was setted to "False", it will also contain the **mappings.pam** file produced by Pufferfish and the **quant.sf**.
+If AGAMEMNON was executed in MODE 2 and with the "HOST_SAM" parameter setted to "True", the results folder will also contain the SAM files produced by HISAT2.</br>